Laverne & Shirley

 Laverne & Shirley is an American television sitcom that ran for eight seasons on ABC from January 27, 1976, to May 10, 1983.
 A spin-off of Happy Days, Laverne & Shirley stars Penny Marshall and Cindy Williams as Laverne DeFazio and Shirley Feeney, two friends and roommates who work as bottle-cappers in the fictitious Shotz Brewery in late 1950s to early 1960s Milwaukee, Wisconsin.
 From the sixth season onwards, the series' setting changed to mid-1960s Burbank, California.

 Michael McKean and David Lander co-star as their friends and neighbors Lenny Kosnowski and Andrew "Squiggy" Squiggman, respectively; along with Eddie Mekka as Carmine Ragusa, Phil Foster as Laverne's father Frank DeFazio, and Betty Garrett as the girls' landlady Edna Babish.

 Featuring regular physical comedy, Laverne & Shirley became the most-watched American television program by its third and fourth season.
 It received six Golden Globe nominations and one Emmy nomination.

-Like other Garry Marshall-related sitcoms such as Joanie Loves Chachi and Happy Days, Laverne & Shirley had its share of anachronisms.
-The show was set in the 1950s and 1960s yet characters were styled in a manner more true to the 1970s and 1980s.

 History

 The series is a spin-off of Happy Days, as the two lead characters were introduced on that series as acquaintances of Fonzie (Henry Winkler).
 The original working title was Laverne DeFazio & Shirley Feeney.
 The characters were originally "two girls who date the fleet", but for family hour, they had to be changed and mellowed down, which, in Cindy Williams' opinion, gave the show more depth.
 Set in roughly the same period, the timeline started in approximately 1958, when the series began, through 1967, when the series ended.
 As with Happy Days, it was produced by Paramount Television, created by Garry Marshall (along with Lowell Ganz and Mark Rothman) and executive produced by Garry Marshall, Edward K. Milkis, and Thomas L. Miller from Miller-Boyett Productions.

-According to former Paramount president Michael Eisner, Cindy Williams had refused to do the Laverne & Shirley spin-off, so her role was recast with Liberty Williams (no relation), and a seven-minute screen test was filmed.
+According to former Paramount president Michael Eisner, Cindy Williams had refused to do the Laverne & Shirley spin-off, (Note: Williams had portrayed key characters in George Lucas's American Graffiti (1973) (for which she had earned a BAFTA nomination as Best Supporting Actress) as well as Francis Ford Coppola's The Conversation (1974) prior to the offer for the television role.) so her role was recast with Liberty Williams (no relation), and a seven-minute screen test was filmed.
 Between that afternoon shoot and the evening, Cindy Williams was eventually talked into doing the role and she re-filmed the scene that night with Penny Marshall, who became her co-star in the series.
 Executives wanted to see both versions, but Eisner hid the first reel of film in a closet of the building and said at the screening that the film from the first shoot had gotten lost, so they only watched the performance of Cindy Williams with Penny Marshall.